NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-sub_imap_folder1.png

-It will then always be possible to manage the visibility of hidden folders by selecting the "Manage visibility" function:
+It is possible to manage the visibility of hidden folders by selecting the "Manage visibility" function:

 .. image:: _static/webtop-sub_imap_folder2.png